magento/architecture/design-documents/graph-ql/storefront-api.md

 1. Filter API has "sort" but no need to have "search term"

 Pros:
-1. More semantically correct interfaces
+1. More semantically correct interfaces (OOP friendly)
 1. Both interfaces could evolve independently

 Cons: